yuvii-sil/Hackovate/README.md

 The system is production-ready for demonstration purposes and would require only backend integration to become a fully operational system for the Indian Air Force.

 The code quality is high, with good organization, clear comments, and maintainable structure.
 The application successfully balances sophisticated functionality with user-friendly design, making it suitable for its intended military context.

-Rating: 9.5/10 - An impressive implementation that exceeds expectations for a frontend demonstration system.

-Accessibility: Good contrast ratios and readable text sizes